Taking small children through security screening

 - Let your child walk through the metal detector if he or she is able to do so alone.

 - Walk through the metal detector if you are pregnant – it won’t harm your unborn child.
 If you are concerned, you may request a physical search.

 - If you are travelling with a baby under two years of age (0-24 months), bring baby food, formula, medications, milk, water and juice, in reasonable amounts that will be required during your flight(s) and any connections.
 These are exempted from the liquids, aerosols and gels restrictions only if you are travelling with a baby under two years of age (0-24 months), however they must be presented to a screening officer for separate inspection.
-As gel or ice packs are subject to the liquid restrictions, it is recommended that you freeze a bottle of milk or formula or carry a small bag of frozen vegetables (peas, for example) to keep the baby products cool.
+You may also bring gel or ice packs to keep your baby products cool.

 - Passengers flying with or without their child will be permitted to bring breast milk in quantities greater than 100 ml provided it is presented to the screening officer for inspection prior to screening.